R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 Can’t render reports to another directory.

-YAML option only works for Quarto projects that contain a _quarto.yml
+output-dir YAML option only works for Quarto projects that contain a _quarto.yml config file.

 More info: GitHub discussion and GitHub issue.